【SaaS Inbound Marketing Website Case Study – Acquiring Customers】

 A common approach to your visitors is starting from their current position.
 You can introduce the new concept by letting the visitors absorb information that they can relate to, solid grounds that they understand, and then give them a demonstration on how your service can help improve.
 Think of this as building a bridge from their end, and step by step incorporate how your service works better in the situation they are in.

-However, everyone has a different thinking path, and providing the same path for everyone might make it difficult to keep up the logic behind.
-Therefore, you need more information from the visitor to provide the information they can resonate with.
+However, everyone has a different thinking path, and providing the same path for everyone might make it difficult to keep up with the logic behind.
+Therefore, you need more information from the visitor to provide the information they can resonate with, and a better visitor experience using inbound marketing.

 Creating experience and content tailored to a specific group is a key feature of inbound marketing.